 What Causes Tooth Decay in Kids?

 - Deficiency of Fluoride: Fluoride is a natural mineral which helps in avoiding cavities and reverse the effect of tooth damage in the initial stage.
 This mineral is used in public water supplies, toothpaste and mouth rinse.
+The availability of fluoride in home care and professional care in an adequate and timely manner can help prevent tooth decay.

 Signs of Tooth Decay